OptumRx | Pharmacy Benefits Management

 We concluded that partnering with an existing coalition was the only way to create a pharmacy benefits management program that would increase transparency, control, and the quality of customer service for our members.
 Sourcing Alliance initiated a search to identify the best coalition partner, and ultimately selected Health Action Council (HAC) as the coalition best suited to achieve our pharmacy benefits management program objectives.

 More than 20 years ago, HAC created what is now the longest standing, non-profit pharmacy benefits management coalition in the country.
-This coalition is one of the nation’s largest, with more than $700 million in annual spend, and delivers pharmacy benefits to more than 2.5 million employees and family members.
+This coalition is one of the nation’s largest, with more than $1 billion in annual spend, and delivers pharmacy benefits to more than 3 million employees and family members.